seanballais/seanballais.github.io/about.md

 Hi!
 I’m Sean and I hack code.
 I hack code in C/C++, C#, Python, HTML5, CSS3, and Javascript.
 There, satisfied?
 Clearly, no. It’s too brief for an About page.
 So, I’ll elaborate more.

 First of all, my full name is Sean Francis N. Ballais.
 My friends usually call me ‘Sean.’
 I went out of my mother’s womb on May 15, 1999, and I currently reside in Tacloban City, Philippines (Yes, the one that was hit by Super Typhoon Haiyan way back in November 8, 2013.
 Yeah, but that’s another story for a another blog post).
-I’m an alumni (Batch 2015) of Philippine Science High School Eastern Visayas Campus.
-I’m currently enrolled in University of the Philippines Visayas Tacloban College.

 ![A picture of me](/static/img/about/me.jpg)